Mummy on the Orient Express

 "Mummy on the Orient Express" is the eighth episode of the eighth series of the British science fiction television programme Doctor Who.
 It was first broadcast on BBC One on 11 October 2014.
 The episode was written by Jamie Mathieson, and directed by Paul Wilmshurst.
+The episode's title and premise are a take on the Agatha Christie novel Murder on the Orient Express.

 In the episode, the alien time traveller the Doctor (Peter Capaldi) investigates the deaths of passengers on board a space-bound train, who claim to have seen a mummy that is not visible to others prior to their deaths.

 The episode was watched by 7.11 million viewers and received positive reviews from television critics.

 Plot

 Clara is ready to go on one "last hurrah".
 She allows the Twelfth Doctor to take her aboard a space-bound train modelled after the Orient Express.
 Unknown to Clara, the train's computer Gus has enticed the Doctor along with many other scientists there.
 They learn of the death of Mrs. Pitt after witnessing a mummy that no other passenger could see attack her, which makes the Doctor curious.
 The Doctor discovers the death of Mrs. Pitt and similar deaths on the train occurred exactly 66 seconds after lights flickered nearby; this follows the legend of a supernatural being called the Foretold.